charbelraffoul/ada-website/index.md

   <p class="ds-lead">
     A simple way to think about it is this: imagine <strong>oil as a boss</strong>.
     On calm days, decisions are predictable and business runs smoothly.
-On stressful days, sudden changes force every team to adapt — and not every team is equally exposed.
+On stressful days, sudden changes force every team to adapt, and not every team is equally exposed.
   </p>

   <blockquote class="ds-quote">